SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 |Aggregation|[Org.OData.Aggregation.V1](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Aggregation.V1.md)|Terms describing which data in a given entity model can be aggregated, and how|
 |Authorization|[Org.OData.Authorization.V1](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Authorization.V1.md)|Terms describing a web authorization flow|

-> If you like rabbit-holes, note that all the vocabularies are described in machine-readable format ... using terms in the Core vocabulary.
+> If you like rabbit holes, note that all the vocabularies are described in machine-readable format ... using terms in the Core vocabulary.
 [Even the Core vocabulary itself](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.xml).
 Don't forget to come back once you've explored!

 In the [Introduction](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/csprd01/odata-vocabularies-v4.0-csprd01.html#_Toc472083025) section of the standards document, it says that "_Other OData vocabularies may be created, shared, and maintained outside of this work product_".